-Karl Zinsmeister directs an energetic publishing program at The Philanthropy Roundtable in Washington, D.C., and writes extensively himself.
-He has just completed a novel about the most effective philanthropic culture reformers in U.S. history, for publication in 2019.
-His 2016 creation, The Almanac of American Philanthropy, is the authoritative 1,342-page reference on America's powerful tradition of solving public problems with private resources.
-In 2017 he created a Compact Edition of the Almanac.
-His book What Comes Next?
-How private givers can rescue America in an era of political frustration, offers a vision for constructive culture change, working around electoral gridlock.
-Zinsmeister created the "Sweet Charity" podcast (less-than-ten-minute stories about remarkable achievements in giving), available at the Apple Store or SweetCharityPodcast.com.
+Karl Zinsmeister directs an energetic publishing program at The Philanthropy Roundtable in Washington, D.C., and writes and speaks on a wide range of topics related to societal problem solving, culture reform, voluntary action, and national success.
+He has written or edited 14 books for the Roundtable, including The Almanac of American Philanthropy, his authoritative 1,342-page reference on America's powerful tradition of private giving.
+Other recent books include a study of charter schools, a look at the relationship between philanthropy and public policy, two volumes on the status of veterans, and an illustrated guide to how Americans have improved their society even during periods of government gridlock.
+Zinsmeister created the "Sweet Charity" podcast (5-10 minute stories about remarkable achievements in giving), available at the Apple Store or SweetCharityPodcast.com.
 He also founded and advises the Roundtable’s program on philanthropy for veterans and military servicemembers.
-Karl has authored 13 books, including two different works of embedded reporting on the Iraq war, a book on charter schools, a storytelling cookbook, even a graphic novel published by Marvel Comics.
-He has also made a PBS feature film and written hundreds of articles for publications ranging from the Atlantic to the Wall Street Journal.
-Earlier in his career he was a Senate aide to Daniel Patrick Moynihan, the J. B. Fuqua Fellow at the American Enterprise Institute, and editor in chief for 13 years of The American Enterprise magazine.
+Karl has written extensively throughout his career, including two previous books of embedded reporting on the Iraq war, an historical novel, a storytelling cookbook, even a graphic novel published by Marvel Comics.
+He has also made a PBS feature film, and written hundreds of articles for publications ranging from The Atlantic to RealClearPolitics to the Wall Street Journal (where he is a regular contributor).
+Earlier in his career he was a Senate aide to Daniel Patrick Moynihan, the J. B. Fuqua Fellow at the American Enterprise Institute, and editor in chief for 13 years of The American Enterprise, a national magazine covering politics, business, and culture.
 From 2006 to 2009 Karl served in the West Wing as the President's chief domestic policy adviser and director of the White House Domestic Policy Council.
 He is a graduate of Yale University and also studied at Trinity College Dublin.

 - The Almanac of American Philanthropy